Tangential thickness of manifolds: Introduction

 \item[(iii)] If $N$ is a fake lens space which is tangentially homotopy equivalent to $L$ and $k\geq 2\left[\frac{n}{p-1}\right] +2$, then $L\times\R^k$ and $N\times\R^k$ are homeomorphic. \end{itemize} \end{thm}

-The proofs of these results will appear in Sections 2--7 below.
-In Section 2 we shall use surgery-theoretic methods ({\it cf.} \cite{KwaSch3}) to prove Theorems 3 and 4.
+\textsc{Outline of this paper. } The proofs of the results stated above will appear in Sections 2--7 below.
+In Section 2 we shall use surgery-theoretic methods ({\it cf.} \cite{KwaSch3}) to prove Theorems 2 and 3.
 Section 3 gives a surgery-theoretic criterion for two manifolds to have tangential thickness $\leq k$, where $k\geq 3$; most of this material is surely well known, but we include it since it is fundamental to our work and difficult to extract from literature.
 In the case of odd-dimensional $\Z[\frac{1}{2}]$ homology spheres, these results will be restated very simply in terms of desuspending classes in the stable cohomotopy groups of such manifolds (see Proposition 3.4).
-In Section 4 we shall use the ideas of Section 3 and results on the $K$-theory of lens spaces \cite{Kam} to prove Theorems 1 and 2.
-We shall then specialize the general setting of Section 3 to fake lens spaces in Section 5; this uses a variety of results about the structure of the classifying spaces for surgery theory (the standard reference being \cite{MadMilJ}).
-In Section 6 we shall analyze the cohomotopy desuspension questions from Section 3 for the case of $\Z_p$ lens spaces using the work of F. Cohen, J.C.
+We specialize the general setting of Section 3 to fake lens spaces in Section 5; this uses a variety of results about the structure of the classifying spaces for surgery theory (the standard reference being \cite{MadMilJ}).
+In Section 5 we shall discuss some facts about lens spaces and criteria which lead to simpler discussion of tangential thickness for such objects in most cases; at the end of the section we also discuss some questions about tangential thickness which deal exclusively with genuine lens spaces.
+Section 6 analyzes the cohomotopy desuspension questions from Section 3 for the case of $\Z_p$ lens spaces using the work of F. Cohen, J.C.
 Moore and J. Neisendorfer (\textit{e.g}, see \cite{CohMoNei1}, \cite{CohMoNei2}, and \cite{Nei}) on exponents of homotopy groups.
-We shall bring everything together in Section 7 to prove Theorems 5--9.
+We shall bring everything together in Section 7 to prove Theorems 4--8.
 Finally, Section 8.1 contains some comments and remarks concerning smooth tangential thickness.
-Some of the techniques and ideas of this paper were applied in \cite{BKS} and \cite{BKS1} when studying and classifying open complete manifolds of nonnegative curvature.
+Some of the techniques and ideas of this paper were applied in \cite{BKS} and \cite{BKS1} when studying and classifying open complete manifolds of nonnegative curvature (see also \cite{Ott} for further results on such questions).
 By the results of J. Cheeger and D. Gromoll \cite{ChGr}, such manifolds are diffeomorphic to the total space of a normal bundle to a compact locally geodesic submanifold called a \textbf{soul}.
 An obvious variation on the notion of the Optimal Value Question in this case leads to a notion of \textsl{twisted} tangential thickness.
 The twisted tangential thickness and a sample of applications of our techniques to the topology of nonnegatively curved manifolds are briefly discussed in Section 8.2.

 The methods and techniques employed in this paper are a mixture of geometric and algebraic considerations involving $K$--theory, surgery and homotopy theory.
 Perhaps the main novelty in the paper is the study of tangential normal maps represented by $\{M, S^0\}$, by finding the least $r$ such that a given class desuspends to $[S^r M,S^r]$ ({\it i.e.}, the sphere of origin for the class).
 Such homotopy--theoretic problems are often important, interesting and challenging, and they have been studied extensively from many different viewpoints (c.f. \cite{Nei}, \cite{GroZi}, \cite{Ed}).
 It seems likely that such approaches can yield applications to a variety of questions involving classification of manifolds.